Short S.26: Design

 The Short S.26 flying boat was designed as an enlarged Short C-Class Empire flying boat, also incorporating features from the Short Sunderland.
 Greater use of extrusions in the structure, rather than bent sheet sections, compared to the C-Class aircraft, helped to keep the weight down.
 It was designed with the capability of crossing the Atlantic without refuelling, and was intended to form the backbone of Imperial Airways' Empire services.
 The airline's plan was for the first aircraft to perform long range runs, while the second would operate medium length (2,000 miles) flights with a dozen passengers, and the third would conduct short range (1,000 miles) trips with 24 passengers.
 It could fly up to 6,000 miles unburdened, or carry up to 150 passengers for a "short hop".
 However, the hulls were deliberately delivered with an unfinished interior as they were intended to be initially used solely to carry air mail.

 Propulsion consisted of four 1,400 hp Bristol Hercules sleeve valve radial engines.
 Up to 3600 impgal of fuel was carried in six drum-like tanks housed within the wing truss, similar to the Empire, except their greater depth made access to the wing's interior considerably easier for inspection and maintenance.
-As initially delivered, the S.26 featured a relatively vast hold that was partitioned by water-tight doors that were to be locked during take off and landing.
+As initially delivered, the S.26 featured a relatively vast hold that was partitioned by water-tight doors that were to be locked during takeoff and landing.
 In comparison to the earlier Empire, the S.26 featured an expanded cockpit with a dedicated position for a flight engineer.
 In typical operations, it had been envisioned to carry around two tonnes of mail bags along with a crew of five.

 The militarised version, commonly referred to as the S.26/M, was a conversion of the existing civilian flying boats.
 It featured new defensive armaments, consisting of 12 0.303 inch machine guns in two dorsal and one tail, Boulton Paul BPA Mk II four-gun turrets.
 It also had carried eight 500 lb bombs that were held under the wings.
 The internal volume provided stowage for up to 20 reconnaissance flares, 28 flame floats and eight smoke floats.
 An Air to Surface Vessel (ASV) radar set was installed along with armour plating for key areas, which included the internal fuel tanks and the crew stations.